SAP/odata-vocabularies/vocabularies/Common.md

 The qualified name of an action with an optional overload

-The qualified name of an action optionally followed by parentheses
+The qualified name of an action followed by parentheses
-            containing the binding parameter type of a bound action overload to identify that bound overload, or by empty parentheses to identify the unbound overload.
+            containing the binding parameter type of a bound action overload to identify that bound overload, or by empty parentheses to identify the unbound overload, like in the `Target` attribute of an `Annotation`.

 ## <a name="SideEffectsType"></a>[SideEffectsType](Common.xml#L1046)
 Changes to the source properties or source entities may have side-effects on the target properties or entities.